Chen Jintao

-Chen Jintao (陳錦濤 (Chén Jǐntāo); 1870–1939) was a Chinese technocrat who founded the Bank of China.
+Chen Jintao (陳錦濤 (Chén Jǐntāo, Can^{4} Gam^{2}tou^{4}); 1870–1939) was a Chinese technocrat who founded the Bank of China.
 He was chief financial officer and head of currency reform in the Republic of China (1912–1949) and served as finance minister for warlords in Beijing, Nationalists in Nanjing, and the Nanjing Regime.
 Chen was responsible for innovations and improvements in printing and engraving, as well as for various currency reforms.

 He graduated from Columbia University and Yale University and served as an economics professor of Tsinghua University.
 He is regarded as one of China's most skilled economists and bankers in the 20th century.

 Life

 Early life and education

 Chen was born in Nanhai in Guangdong Province in 1870, the son of a merchant from Hong Kong.

 He graduated from Queens College in Hong Kong.
 He received a master's degree in math from Columbia University in 1902.
 He received a doctorate in political economy from Yale University in 1906.

 When he returned to China, he received the highest score in an imperial exam for students returning from abroad.
 For this reason, he is sometimes referred to as China’s “first foreign scholar.”